 I continue to attend workshops, learn from other photographers, and study art to train my eye to see.
 Now I shoot for myself, celebrating the shape, the form, the design of the space around me, and collecting through photography things that delight me.

-Many things have influenced my work, not the least are the friends with whom I’ve journeyed, whether to a local park or to a far off continent, and with whom I’ve shared some amazing experiences.
+Many things have influenced my work, not the least are the friends with whom I’ve journeyed, whether to a local park or to a far-off continent, and with whom I’ve shared some amazing experiences.
 I’m grateful for so many wonderful memories.